 The stretch of Lake Mendota Drive from the southeast entrance to Eagle Heights Apartments north to the Frautschi Point Parking Lot is arguably the best-preserved remnant of the famous carriage road developed at the turn of the twentieth century by the Madison Park and Pleasure Drive Association.
+A plaque commemorating the MPPDA can be found at Willow Creek Bridge.

 This civic-minded group of well-to-do Madisonians were responsible for creating the city’s first parks-—among which the best-known are probably Vilas and Tenney parks-—and also for designing a series of scenic routes for horses and carriages to get out of the city to experience the beauties of rural nature.
 They represented Madison’s most noteworthy involvement in the great wave of park-building that reshaped the cities of the United States in the second half of the nineteenth century, inspired in large measure by New York’s Central Park and the nation-wide leadership of landscape architect Frederick Law Olmsted.